Vicky-Jha/Number-Theory/README.md

 # Hacktober Fest
 ![Hacktober](https://i0.wp.com/wp.laravel-news.com/wp-content/uploads/2020/09/hacktoberfest2020.jpg?fit=2200%2C1100&ssl=1?resize=2200%2C1125)
 Voila!
 🙅🏼‍♂️Hacktoberfest is open to everyone in our global community.
+Contribute to open source and pick a limited edition T-shirt.
+You have until October 31 to submit four valid pull requests, and win T-shirt labelled as Hacktoberfest, keep up the great work.
 Whether you’re new to development, a student, long-time contributor, event host, or company of any size, you can help drive growth of open source and make positive contributions to an ever-growing community.
 All backgrounds and skills levels are encouraged to complete the challenge.🙅🏼‍♂️

 <p align="center">